snowplow/snowplowanalytics.com/_posts/2018-04-24-snowplow-r104-stoplesteinan-released/index.md

 ---

 We are pleased to announce the release of [Snowplow R104 Stoplesteinan][release-notes].
-This release brings few critical stability-related bugfixes to Stream Enrich mode introduced in EmrEtlRunner [R102 Afontova Gora][r102-post].
+This release brings a few critical stability-related bugfixes to Stream Enrich mode introduced in EmrEtlRunner [R102 Afontova Gora][r102-post].

 Read on for more information on R104 Stoplesteinan, named after [the ancient stone circle located in southwestern Norway][stoplesteinan]: